CrunchyData/postgres-operator/hugo/content/operatorcli/common-pgo-operations.md

 ## Common Operations

 In all the examples below, the user is specifying the *pgouser1* namespace as the target of the operator.
 Replace this value with your own namespace value.
 You can specify a default namespace to be used by setting the PGO_NAMESPACE environment variable on the *pgo* client environment.

 ### Cluster Operations

-A user will typically start using the Operator by creating a Postgres cluster as follows:
+A user will typically start using the PostgreSQL Operator by creating PostgreSQL cluster including a single PostgreSQL instance as follows:

     pgo create cluster mycluster -n pgouser1

-This command creates a Postgres cluster in the *pgouser1* namespace that has a single Postgres primary container.
+This command creates a PostgreSQL cluster with a single PostgreSQL instance in the *pgouser1* namespace.

-You can see the Postgres cluster using the following:
+You can see the PostgreSQL cluster using the following:

     pgo show cluster mycluster -n pgouser1

-You can test the Postgres cluster by entering:
+You can test the PostgreSQL cluster by entering:

     pgo test mycluster -n pgouser1

-You can optionally add a Postgres replica to your Postgres cluster as follows:
+You can optionally add a PostgreSQL replica instance to your PostgreSQL cluster as follows:

     pgo scale mycluster -n pgouser1

-You can create a Postgres cluster initially with a Postgres replica as follows:
+You can create a PostgreSQL cluster initially with a PostgreSQL replica as follows:

     pgo create cluster mycluster --replica-count=1 -n pgouser1

+You can cluster using the PostgreSQL + PostGIS container image:

+    pgo create cluster mygiscluster --ccp-image=crunchy-postgres-gis -n pgouser1

+You can cluster using with a Custom ConfigMap:

+    pgo create cluster mycustomcluster --custom-config myconfigmap -n pgouser1

-To view the Postgres logs, you can enter commands such as:
+To view the PostgreSQL logs, you can enter commands such as:

     pgo ls mycluster -n pgouser1 /pgdata/mycluster/pg_log
     pgo cat mycluster -n pgouser1 /pgdata/mycluster/pg_log/postgresql-Mon.log | tail -3

-#### Backups

-By default the Operator deploys pgbackrest for a Postgres cluster to hold database backup data.

-You can create a pgbackrest backup job as follows:

-    pgo backup mycluster -n pgouser1

-You can perform a pgbasebackup job as follows:

-    pgo backup mycluster --backup-type=pgbasebackup -n pgouser1

-You can optionally pass pgbackrest command options into the backup command as follows:

-    pgo backup mycluster --backup-type=pgbackrest --backup-opts="--type=diff" -n pgouser1

-See pgbackrest.org for command flag descriptions.

-You can create a Postgres cluster that does not include pgbackrest if you specify the following:

-    pgo create cluster mycluster --pgbackrest=false -n pgouser1

 #### Scaledown a Cluster

-You can remove a Postgres replica using the following:
+You can remove a PostgreSQL replica using the following:

     pgo scaledown mycluster --query -n pgouser1
     pgo scaledown mycluster --target=sometarget -n pgouser1

 #### Delete a Cluster

-You can remove a Postgres cluster by entering:
+You can remove a PostgreSQL cluster by entering:

     pgo delete cluster mycluster -n pgouser1

 #### Delete a Cluster and Its Persistent Volume Claims

-You can remove the persistent volumes when removing a Postgres cluster by specifying the following command flag:
+You can remove the persistent volumes when removing a PostgreSQL cluster by specifying the following command flag:

     pgo delete cluster mycluster --delete-data -n pgouser1

 #### View Disk Utilization

-You can see a comparison of Postgres data size versus the Persistent volume claim size by entering the following:
+You can see a comparison of PostgreSQL data size versus the Persistent volume claim size by entering the following:

     pgo df mycluster -n pgouser1

+### Backups

-### Label Operations
+#### pgbackrest Operations

-#### Apply a Label to a Cluster
+By default the PostgreSQL Operator deploys *pgbackrest* backup for a PostgreSQL cluster to hold database backup data.

-You can apply a Kubernetes label to a Postgres cluster as follows:
+You can create a *pgbackrest* backup job as follows:

-    pgo label mycluster --label=environment=prod -n pgouser1
+    pgo backup mycluster -n pgouser1

-In this example, the label key is *environment* and the label value is *prod*.

-You can apply labels across a category of Postgres clusters by using the *--selector* command flag as follows:
+You can optionally pass *pgbackrest* command options into the backup command as follows:

-    pgo label --selector=clustertypes=research --label=environment=prod -n pgouser1

-In this example, any Postgres cluster with the label of *clustertypes=research* will have the label *environment=prod* set.

-In the following command, you can also view Postgres clusters by using the *--selector* command flag which specifies a label key value to search with:

-    pgo show cluster --selector=environment=prod -n pgouser1
+    pgo backup mycluster --backup-type=pgbackrest --backup-opts="--type=diff" -n pgouser1

-### Policy Operations
-#### Create a Policy
+See [pgbackrest documentation](https://access.crunchydata.com/documentation/pgbackrest/latest/) for *pgbackrest* command flag descriptions.

-To create a SQL policy, enter the following:
+You can create a PostgreSQL cluster that does not include pgbackrest if you specify the following:

-    pgo create policy mypolicy --in-file=mypolicy.sql -n pgouser1
+    pgo create cluster mycluster --pgbackrest=false -n pgouser1

-This examples creates a policy named *mypolicy* using the contents of the file *mypolicy.sql* which is assumed to be in the current directory.

-You can view policies as following:

-    pgo show policy --all -n pgouser1

-#### Apply a Policy
+#### Perform a pgbasebackup backup

-    pgo apply mypolicy --selector=environment=prod
-    pgo apply mypolicy --selector=name=mycluster

-### Operator Status
-#### Show Operator Version

-To see what version of the Operator client and server you are using, enter:

-    pgo version

-To see the Operator server status, enter:

-    pgo status -n pgouser1

-To see the Operator server configuration, enter:

-    pgo show config -n pgouser1

-To see what namespaces exist and if you have access to them, enter:
+Alternatively, you can perform a *pgbasebackup* job as follows:

-    pgo show namespace -n pgouser1
+    pgo backup mycluster --backup-type=pgbasebackup -n pgouser1

 #### Perform a pgdump backup

 	pgo backup mycluster --backup-type=pgdump -n pgouser1